-BBD is an independent international advisory firm headquartered in Manama, Bahrain with a Representative Office in Hong Kong servicing medium and large sized companies with international operations.
+BBD is an independent international advisory firm headquartered in Manama, Bahrain servicing medium and large sized companies with international operations.
 Our clients are typically high net worth individuals, privately held corporate groups or pre-IPO situations where the operations of the group are of a volume that is large enough to establish a significant presence in global markets but not large enough to develop an in-house fully staffed international division necessary to stay on top of the multitude of dynamic changes that influence business structures in foreign markets.

 The focus of our dedicated team is on helping our clients to:

 a) “De-offshorize” their corporate structures and investments as part of our compliance services.